fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 MCore evaluation and SGLang generation answer different questions and cannot be compared with one shared batch, memory, or throughput protocol.

-SGLang 0.5.17 owns its PyTorch and Transformers runtime, so do not force it into the main training environment:
+SGLang 0.5.17 uses its own PyTorch and Transformers stack.
+Create a separate
+environment:

 .. code-block:: bash